asiddiqi18/mar-wordle/README.md

 ![wordle screenshot](https://i.imgur.com/HFDv0Nr.png)

-This is a clone of the popular word game, [Wordle](https://www.powerlanguage.co.uk/wordle/)
+This is a clone of the popular word game [Wordle](https://www.powerlanguage.co.uk/wordle/) I created as an exercise to learn React.

 # Getting Started with Create React App